 Lent 2026 Bible Study

-What Is Lent and Why It Matters
+What Is Lent and Why Does It Matter for Christians

 Lent is the 40 days leading up to Easter.
 It remembers Jesus’ time of fasting and prayer in the wilderness.